Merzasphor/MWSE/docs/source/types/niPickRecord.md

 ### `intersection`

 The intersection point on the triangle.
+It's valid only if the `intersectType` was `ni.pickIntersectType.triangleIntersect`.

 **Returns**: